Skip to main content

 UK Conservation Status: Amber

-Common Terns have a black cap, long red-orange bill with a black tip.
-A summer migrant- the first Common Terns arrive from West Africa in April.
+The Common Tern has a black cap, long red-orange bill with a black tip.
+A summer migrant – the first Common Tern arrives from West Africa in April.
 They create a thin scrape in sand, gravel or short vegetation into which they lay 2-3 eggs.
-Common Terns often nest among other species like Black-headed Gulls, because of the aerial protection they provide from predators.
+The Common Tern often nests among other species like the Black-headed Gull, because of the aerial protection they provide from predators.
 They depart our shores for West Africa in late August/early September.

 Black-headed Gull (Chroicocephalus ridibundus)